redqueenxyz/cryptoFinance/README.md

         * Build these metric analyses on [Jupyter](https://cloud.google.com/datalab/) to scale computation effeciently, and save results.
         * Use saved results to a sub dataset for quick portfolio generation by calling a [Google Cloud Function](https://cloud.google.com/functions/).
     * Step 3: Data Application
+        * Build a rudimentary back testing / live testing system to ensure ongoing success of this methodology.
         * Given available mean and variance of underlying assets (potentially incorporating a maximum cap to reduce over-exposure), generate a vector portfolio weights.
         * Initial portfolio will follow the standard [**Maximum Sharpe Portfolio**](https://blog.thinknewfound.com/2013/02/the-intuition-behind-sharpe-maximization-in-unconstrained-mean-variance-optimization/), which seeks to find the tangency portfolio that yields the highest return for the least risk.
         * Integrate recommended portfolio weights into an Iconomi DAA.